bazelbuild/bazel/site/docs/skylark/aspects.md

 ``attrs`` defines a set of attributes for an aspect.
 Public aspect attributes are of type ``string`` and are called parameters.
 Parameters must have a``values`` attribute specified on them.
-In this case we have a parameter called ``extension`` that is allowed to have "\*", ".h", or ".cc" as a value.
+In this case we have a parameter called ``extension`` that is allowed to have '\*', '.h', or '.cc' as a value.

 Parameter values for the aspect are taken from the string attribute with the same name of the rule requesting the aspect (see the definition of ``file_count_rule``).